daconjurer/ros_msv/README.md

 ros_msv
 =========

 This is a ROS 1 metapackage for controlling the *MSV_01* rescue robot.
-It provides full usage and monitoring of the electronic stage of the robot from within ROS.
+It provides full usage and monitoring of the electronic stage of the robot within ROS.
 The metapackage has eight packages, including a package for *ad-hoc* messages generation and a *bringup* package.
 The package has been tested on ROS Indigo but compatible with ROS Kinetic as well.

 ### Prerequisites

-[ROS](http://www.ros.org) Indigo/Kinetic should be installed.
+[ROS](http://www.ros.org) Indigo should be installed.
 The package also uses third party software such as:

  - The [liblightmodbus](https://github.com/Jacajack/liblightmodbus) lightweight, cross-platform Modbus library.
- - [HerkulexSDK](https://github.com/daconjurer/HerkulexSDK), a library for controlling the Hovis HerkuleX servo motors (Please see http://www.dstrobot.com/eng/index.jsp).
+ - [HerkulexSDK](https://github.com/daconjurer/), a library for controlling the Hovis HerkuleX servo motors (Please see http://www.dstrobot.com/eng/index.jsp).

 ### Installing

-Upon downloading the repo directory and placing it in the *src* folder of your *catkin workspace*, on the *catkin workspace* directory run the command
+Upon downloading the repo and placing it in the *src* folder of your *catkin_workspace*, on the *catkin_workspace* directory run the command

 ```
 catkin_make